Born: December 19, 1980

 Son of director Stephen Gyllenhaal and writer/producer Naomi Foner, Jake grew up in Los Angeles with his sister Maggie.
 He was sent to a private high school, where he joined a band called Holeshot.
 After graduating in 1998, he attended Columbia University.

-In 2004, he received an Audience Award nomination as Best International Actor at the IFTA Awards for The Day After Tomorrow.
-But it was his performance as a gay cowboy in the controversial film Brokeback Mountain (2005) that earned Gyllenhaal his first Academy Award nomination in the supporting actor category.
+In 2004, Jake received an Audience Award nomination as Best International Actor at the IFTA Awards for The Day After Tomorrow.
+But it was his performance as a gay cowboy in the controversial film Brokeback Mountain (2005) that earned Jake his first Academy Award nomination in the supporting actor category.